 Battery is hermetically sealed and does not present a hazard under normal conditions of use.
-Inappropriate handling and / or use can cause electrolyte to leak.

-Ingestion:Contents of an open battery can cause chemical burns of mouth, oesophagus, and gastrointestinal tract.Inhalation:Contents of an open battery can cause respiratory irritation.
+Ingestion: Swallowing a battery can be harmful.
+Contents of an open battery can cause serious chemical burns of mouth, oesophagus, and gastrointestinal tract.

+Inhalation: Contents of an open battery can cause respiratory irritation.

-- Skin Contact: Contents of an open battery can cause skin irritation. - Eye Contact: Contents of an open battery can cause irritation.
+Skin Contact: Contents of an open battery can cause skin irritation and/or chemical burns.
+Eye Contact: Contents of an open battery can cause severe irritation and chemical burns.